DavidNash2024/Win32xx/samples/Direct2D/Readme.txt

 and text.
 The Direct2D API is designed to interoperate with existing code that uses GDI, GDI+, or Direct3D.

-Direct2D is implemented in Windows Vista, Windows 7, Windows 8, and Windows 10.
+Direct2D is implemented in Windows Vista, Windows 7, Windows 8, Windows 10
+and Windows 11.
 To compile this demo, use a Microsoft compiler with the Windows 7 SDK.